 Students interested in enrolling in the Program must submit an application at the beginning of the school year.
 Scholars who completed the Program in 8th grade are automatically enrolled in the Program freshman year at the high school they choose to attend.

-The 2019-2020 Academy dates will be announced soon!
-Academies for Freshmen take place in October and November of each year.
+The 2019-2020 Academy dates are available below!
+Academies for freshmen take place in October and November of each school year.

 The Crosby Scholars Academy offers students academic and personal development workshops on a variety of skill enhancement topics that support student achievement and college planning.
 Freshmen and sophomores are required to attend one Crosby Scholars Academy offered in the fall.
 Scholars must register to attend an academy session through their Crosby Scholars student portal.